 Beirut

-There is a legend in São Paulo that Beirut was created by the Syrian brothers Jorge and Fauze Farah.
+There is a legend in São Paulo that Beirut was created by Syrian brothers Jorge and Fauze Farah.
 The dish was named after a Lebanese customer who always ordered this sandwich.